skysqlinc/terraform-provider-skysql-beta/README.md

-# MariaDB SkySQL Terraform Provider
+# SkySQL Terraform Provider

-> The MariaDB SkySQL Terraform Provider is a Technical Preview.
+> The SkySQL Terraform Provider is a Technical Preview.
 Software in Tech Preview should not be used for production workloads.

-This is a Terraform provider for managing resources in [MariaDB SkySQL](https://mariadb.com/products/skysql/).
+This is a Terraform provider for managing resources in [SkySQL](https://www.skysql.com).

 See the examples in `/docs` in this repository for usage examples.